crcollins/chemtools-webapp/docs/other/main.md

 #### Gjf Reset ####

 This takes a log file (assumed to be correct) and returns a gjf file with the extracted geometry.
 This is intended to be used to extract the optimized geometry from the DFT log files to then use as the TDDFT gjf file. _WARNING: this will not work in some cases where the job stopped part way through writing._

+In addition to just being able to write out the gjf with the same parameters that were used to generate the log file, this also allows the creation of TDDFT files.

 ### Users ###